Ruminantia Noir

 These skilled men and women were commissioned – usually by British wine retailers – to help producers to improve the quality of their wines.
 Hugh’s experience making a wide range of wines in 17 countries with different soils, climates, and cultures, gives him a uniquely broad view of the 21st Century wine world.
 He divides his time between Chateau de la Jaubertie, Bordeaux, the Minervois, Spain, and South America, where he also makes wine.

-The Ridley Scott produced and directed film ‘A Good Year’ was said to have taken its inspiration from Hugh’s early struggles at Chateau de la Jaubertie, as well as the bestselling novel by Peter Mayle, ‘A Year in Provence’.
+The Ridley Scott produced and directed film ‘A Good Year’ was said to have taken its inspiration from Hugh’s early struggles at Chateau de la Jaubertie, as well as the bestselling novel by Peter Mayle’s novel of the same name.
 Russell Crowe played the lead character in the film.

 A_Good_Year_Russell_Crowe_Vindochine_Darren_Gall